rmnldwg/oral-cavity-paper/README.md

 > [!WARNING]
 > This paper is still under review and not yet published.
 Content and data here are still subject to change.

+> [!IMPORTANT]
+> All software in this repository is licensed under the MIT license.
+However, when executed, the pipeline described here will download data that is licensed under CC BY-SA 4.0.

 [JAMA Otolaryngology]: https://jamanetwork.com/journals/jamaotolaryngology